tushar-sharma/prep-coding/Spark/SparkQuestions.md

 ## Differnce between map and flatmap

+1. **map**: It returns a new RDD by applying a function to each element of the RDD.
+Function in .map can return only one item.
+2. **flatMap**: Similar to map, it returns a new RDD by applying a function to each element of the RDD, but the output is flattened.

 ## Cache vs Perist

 Both caching and persisting are used to save the Spark RDD, Dataframe, and Dataset’s.
 But, the difference is, RDD cache() method default saves it to memory (MEMORY_ONLY) whereas persist() method is used to store it to the user-defined storage level